Interview to Sarah Presch, the Queen of International Digital Marketing

 Very often, we get questions about how to go about digital marketing and personal branding as a freelancer.
 Or what’s the importance of learning about marketing.
 Other times, the questions concern how freelancers should approach the beginning of their careers.
 Even though we are experts in marketing translation, we thought the right thing to do was ask a fellow professional marketer.
 And Sarah was the first person who came to mind!
 She’s an expert in both digital marketing and translation.
 Plus, she’s so fun to read and listen!
 We hope you enjoy this interview as much as we did.

 Hi, Sarah.
-For those of our readers who don’t know you, you are the Managing Director at Retro Digital.
-Retro is a Marketing company you set up a couple of years ago with your husband, Alan.
+For those of our readers who don’t know you, you are the Managing Director of Retro Digital.
+Retro is a Digital Marketing company you set up a couple of years ago with your husband, Alan.
 And it has become terribly successful (with branches in several countries!).
 You also have degrees in Digital Marketing, PR, and Law.
 You have a background in translation, too, having worked as a military translator and, later, as a freelancer.
 How did that career switch happen and why?